The wait is over.

 Biden, a 1965 graduate from the University of Delaware, has spoken at the school’s Commencement ceremony four times.
 His wife, Jill Biden, also earned her bachelor’s and doctorate degrees there.

-Despite not attending Penn, Biden has since the 1970s.
+Despite not attending Penn, Biden has had a close relationship with the University since the 1970s.
 He has frequently returned to campus for lectures and events, serving as the commencement speaker in 2013.

 Various members of Biden’s family have attended Penn, including his daughter, 2010 Social Policy and Practice graduate Ashley Biden and late son, 1991 College graduate Beau Biden.
 The former vice president’s granddaughter, Naomi, graduated from the College in 2016.

-Campus has been over Biden’s likely move to Philadelphia since the rumors began circulating in December of his involvement with Penn.
-Biden had previously been when he made a surprise visit to University City on election day.
+Campus has been buzzing with enthusiasm over Biden’s likely move to Philadelphia since the rumors began circulating in December of his involvement with Penn.
+Biden had previously been swarmed with students asking for photographs when he made a surprise visit to University City on election day.

 Biden was a senator from Delaware for 36 years.
-He was well known for before he moved into the city full-time when he was elected vice president.
+He was well known for commuting to D.C. on Amtrak daily before he moved into the city full-time when he was elected vice president.

 This is a developing story and was last updated on Tuesday, Feb.
 7 at 11:42 a.m.
 Check back for updates.